When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 Day 4: Snorkeling Between Continents

 How often can you say that you’ve snorkeled between two tectonic plates?
-Well, this Iceland summer trip made me tick that experience off my bucket list, and needless to say, it was so worth it!
+Well, this Iceland summer itinerary made me tick that experience off my bucket list, and needless to say, it was so worth it!

 Still, drifting through this underwater canyon felt surreal and unlike anything I’d done before.